Alcidespb24/RAG/output.md

 (A) The authorization sought is for the health plan's eligibility or enrollment determinations relating to the individual or for its underwriting or risk rating determinations; and

-(B) The authorization is not for a use or disclosure of psychotherapy notes under paragraph (a)(2) of this section; and

-(iii) A covered entity may condition the provision of health care that is solely for the purpose of creating protected health information for disclosure to a third party on provision of an authorization for the disclosure of the protected health information to such third party.
+(iii) An authorization under this section, other than an authorization for a use or disclosure of psychotherapy notes, may be combined with any other such authorization under this section, except when a covered entity has conditioned the provision of treatment, payment, enrollment in the health plan, or eligibility for benefits under paragraph (b)(4) of this section on the provision of one of the authorizations.
+The prohibition in this paragraph on combining authorizations where one authorization conditions the provision of treatment, payment, enrollment in a health plan, or eligibility for benefits under paragraph (b)(4) of this section does not apply to a compound authorization created in accordance with paragraph (b)(3)(i) of this section.

 (5) Revocation of authorizations.
 An individual may revoke an authorization provided under this section at any time, provided that the revocation is in writing, except to the extent that:

 - (i) The covered entity has taken action in reliance thereon; or

-86

 HIPAA Administrative Simplification Regulation Text March 2013